SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is VIM in linux ?
 Is used for creating and editing files.
 Keys are i, :wq, :q!, :q, :set nu, :set nonu, :noh
 - You cannot go directly from 'colon/command' mode to 'insert' mode, you need to go to the 'esc' mode first.
 - Different types of search in a file in server ? :/, :?, shift+G, gg, n
 - How to search a word and replace in a file ? '%s/sbin/SBIN/g' ---> g means all occurances.
 If you want any particular line then ':2s' s=substitute.
 Where ever your cursor is just press 'yy' it will copy.
-Just press 'p' to paste, 'u' to undo, 10p will copy 10 times.
+Just press 'p' to paste, 'u' undo, '10p' copy 10 times.
 - We have Read, Write, Execution permissions in Linux ?
 And file notation is R(4), W(2), X(1).
 Why execution is used in linux ?
 - In linux when you create a user, a group with same name will be created.
 - For example to give execution permission to user then 'chmod u+x' and to remove read, write access to group 'chmod g-rw'
-- To give read access to all users to all groups then 'chmod ugo+r'
+- To give read access to all users and to all groups and others also then 'chmod ugo+r'
 - To remove write access to a group and inside folder also then 'chmod g-w -R'
-- User management like creating users and giving access to the servers in 2 methods.
+- User management is like creating users and giving access to the servers in 2 methods.
 - Password authentication mechanism and SSH access authentication mechanism.
 - Create a User and Password for saikiran in server ---> 'sudo useradd saikiran' and 'passwd saikiran and all user entries will be in 'cat /etc/passwd' location. 'sudo userdel saikiran' to delete any user.
 - To know userid just enter 'id saikiran' ---> 1st (uid) ; 2nd (gid) ; 3rd (other groups id).
 To get groups 'getent group'